-Art Lessons, Ideas, Activities, and Resources for Teaching Jesus in The Garden of Gethsemane.
+Art Lessons, Ideas, Activities, and Resources for Teaching the story of Jesus in The Garden of Gethsemane.

 Post your Sunday School ART lessons, ideas, activities, and resources for Jesus in The Garden of Gethsemane.